crcn/tandem-old/README.md

 #### Targeting multiple platforms

 Paperclip is designed to be compiled to _other_ frameworks.
 Version 1 of Paperclip will come with a React target.
-Future versions of Paperclip with likely have targets for other things like `Vue`, `Angular`, `PHP`, `Ruby`, among other languages and frameworks.
+Future versions of Paperclip with likely have targets for `Vue`, `Preact`, `Angular`, `PHP`, `Ruby`,  among other languages and frameworks.

 Code-wise, all you need to do to integrate Paperclip into your web application is to import it like a normal module.
 Assuming that you have a paperclip file named `people-list.pc` that looks like this: